SANSA-Stack/SANSA-Stack/README.md

 #### Requirements

-We currently require a Spark 2.4.x with Scala 2.12 setup.
+We currently require a Spark 3.x.x with Scala 2.12 setup.
+A Spark 2.x version can be built from source based on the [spark2](https://github.com/SANSA-Stack/SANSA-Stack/tree/spark2) branch.

 #### Release Version
 If you want to import the full SANSA Stack, please add the following Maven dependency to your project POM file: